1977 Indianapolis 500: Bump Day – Sunday May 22

 The final day of time trials became a historic milestone in auto racing history.
 Janet Guthrie was the first car to take the track, and she became the first female driver to qualify for the Indianapolis 500.
 Her four-lap average of 188.403 mph put her safely in the field, and she was the fastest car of the afternoon.
 Like he did for Tom Sneva a week earlier, Phil Hedback poured 188 silver dollars in her helmet, matching her qualifying speed, which was also a female closed-course speed record.

 After a hectic travel burden, Clay Regazzoni finally put a car in the field.

-At about 3:30 p.m., Salt Walther (184.549 mph) completed a run, followed later by Bubby Jones (184.938 mph), and the field was filled to 33 cars.
+At about 3:30 p.m., Salt Walther (184.549 mph) completed a run, followed later by Bubby Jones (184.938 mph), and the field was filled to 33 cars with Walther on the bubble.
 Cliff Hucul (187.198 mph) bumped out Walther.
 With about an hour to go, Eldon Rasmussen bumped out Vern Schuppan, and John Mahler bumped out Joe Saldana.

 The final hour of qualifying saw several drivers try, but fail, to bump their way in.
 Young rookie Rick Mears was too slow on his two attempts, and he failed to qualify.
 Jim Hurtubise once again was the center of attention for a few minutes, as he rolled out his Mallard/Offy to the qualifying line.
 After one slow lap he waved off, and it was the final qualifying attempt ever made by a front-engined car at Indy.

 As the 6 o'clock gun fired, James McElreath, Jr. was the final car on the track, but his speed was too slow to make the field.
 Jim and James, Jr. were trying to become the first father and son to qualify for the same Indy 500.
 James, Jr. fell short, however, and would die in a sprint car crash later in the year, never having a chance to race together.

-Carburetion Day – Thursday May 26
+Carburetion Day

+The final practice session was scheduled for Thursday May 26.
 After qualifying closed, the team of Salt Walther purchased the qualified car of Bill Puterbaugh from owner Lee Elkins.
 Salt's father George and brother Jeff were responsible for the purchase, and paid a reported $60,000 for the entry, and subsequently fired Puterbaugh from the ride.
 Salt Walther was named the new driver for the car, and it was repainted in his livery.
 According to the rules, the car would have to move to the rear of the field on race day.
 Almost immediately, the situation received significant negative criticism.
 A day later, Puterbaugh was reinstated to the ride, therefore Puterbaugh was reinstated to his 28th starting position.